Frank Park: Fighting political corruption

 In 1914, Park introduced a resolution of impeachment against Daniel Thew Wright, Associate Justice of the Supreme Court of the District of Columbia for corruption.
 Wright resigned from the Court ahead of the threatened impeachment proceedings.

 In 1915, Park made charges against corrupt District of Columbia police chief Richard H. Sylvester, who was already under fire for the way his police force failed to protect participants in a Women's Suffrage march.
 Like Judge Wright before him, Sylvester chose to resign ahead of an investigation.

 1916 election

-In 1916 Park was challenged in the Democratic primary by Edward E. Cox, who had succeeded Park as judge of the Albany judicial circuit when Park stepped down.
+In 1916 Park was challenged in the Democratic primary by Edward Eugene Cox, who had succeeded Park as judge of the Albany judicial circuit when Park stepped down.
 Cox did what he could to stir up public interest in his campaign, even sending Congressman Park a telegram challenging him to a debate at the July 4 festivities in Thomasville, Georgia.
 Cox continued pressing.
 On August 10.
 1916 he held a large barbecue rally in Lucile, Georgia which attracted voters from Early County and surround areas.
 It was reported that "several hundred" voters attended.
 Park was able to best Cox in the 1916 congressional race, and would not see another challenge to his seat until 1924.